-Executive Order 1068 requires that all policies stated in the Student Code of Conduct apply to off-campus student organizationrelated activities.
+Executive Order 1068 requires that all policies stated in the Student Code of Conduct apply to off-campus student organization-related activities.
 The Student Conduct Code sets the standard of expected behavior and describes conduct that is unacceptable and subject to discipline through the University's disciplinary process.
-As stated previously, alcohol consumption is not permitted at University-sponsored events, including off-campus student organization activities, without the permission of the President.
+Additionally, as stated previously, any sale, furnishing, use or consumption of an alcoholic beverage, at any on or off-campus event sponsored by a registered/recognized student club or organization without prior approval by the Chief of Police is prohibited.
+Intoxication by any member of a University registered/recognized student club or organization at any University-sponsored off-campus event is prohibited.